Sep 24th, 2013

 When it comes to the policies and practices of student unions, the best in Canada are the Carleton University Students’ Association (CUSA) and the University of King’s College Students’ Union (KSU).
 Both earned a ‘B’ when averaging grades awarded for policies and practices.
 CUSA is one of only two student unions in the country to earn at least one ‘A’ in the Campus Freedom Index, after having earned “straight F’s” in the 2012 edition.
 CUSA’s transformation from one of the worst student unions to one of the best is truly commendable, and explained further in the 2013 Campus Freedom Index.

 Saskatchewan and New Brunswick rank as the best provinces for campus free speech.
 In both provinces, none of the institutions surveyed received an ‘F’ grade.
 By contrast, the worst provinces for campus free speech are Alberta, Prince Edward Island, and Newfoundland and Labrador.
 In these provinces, every institution surveyed received at least one ‘F’ grade.
 Seventy-three percent of Ontario universities likewise earn at least one ‘F’, as well as sixty-seven percent of Manitoba universities.

-JCCF looks forward to the day when every university, and every student union, earns only A’s for their policies and practices.
-For more information, contact the authors of the 2013 Campus Freedom Index:
+The Justice Centre looks forward to the day when every university, and every student union, earns only A’s for their policies and practices.